All3xJ/FreeRTOS-Project/README.md

 }
 ```

-### Timer 0 Initialization
+### Timer0 Initialization

-The Timer 0 initialization function (`initializeTimer0`) is executed
+The Timer0 initialization function (`initializeTimer0`) is executed
 when runtime statistics are enabled.
 The `RELOAD` value is crucial for
-determining the interrupt frequency of Timer 0.
+determining the interrupt frequency of Timer0, because Timer0 generates the interrupt when `RELOAD` reaches 0.
 In our configuration,
 since `RELOAD` value is being decremented each clock cycle, if we put a
 value equal to configCPU_CLOCK_HZ/10kHz we
 achieve a 10 kHz timer interrupt frequency.
 We do this because, for